Autism screening & diagnostic support

 ABA therapy at ABC

-After the ADOS-2 assessment, Action Behavior Centers will send the results directly to your child's referring doctor.
-Your child's doctor will then review these results to evaluate whether the diagnostic criteria for autism spectrum disorder is met or if additional testing may be needed.
+After the ADOS-2, Action Behavior Centers will send the results directly to your child's referring doctor.
+Your child's doctor will then review these results to evaluate whether the autism diagnostic criteria are met or if additional autism testing may be needed.

 Schedule the ADOS-2 today